octatone/blog.raymondmayjr.com/contents/articles/adding-comments-to-wintersmith-blog/index.md

     <a href="http://disqus.com" class="dsq-brlink">comments powered by <span class="logo-disqus">Disqus</span></a>
 ```

-Create a jade mixin for disqus' javascript snippet.
+Create a jade mixin for the disqus' javascript snippet.
 You can copy and paste my code from above, just remember to change `your-disqus-forum-id` to your unique disqus forum ID.

 `templates/article.jade`
 ```jade